Discrimination Under Oregon Law

 Certain characteristics are protected against discrimination under both and federal laws in Salem and other communities of Oregon.
-Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Salem can be held liable under various state and federal laws.
+Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Salem may be held liable under various state and federal laws.

 How Does Employment Discrimination Occur?